What Dentists Want Parents To Do

 It takes about 30 minutes for saliva to reduce the acid in the mouth.
 However, a drink of water can help.

-In addition, children should begin seeing a family dentistry or kids dentistry professional by one year of age.
-Although it seems too early to many parents, Wong said it is important so that dentists can detect oral problems early, help children feel comfortable visiting an emergency dentist and establish good home care with parents.
+In addition, children should begin seeing the dentist by one year of age.
+Although it seems too early to many parents, Wong said it is important so that dentists can detect oral problems early, help children feel comfortable visiting the dentist and establish good home care with parents.

 One aspect of home care that many parents overlook is flossing.
 Stuffing large hands into tiny mouths is challenging.
 However, floss picks may make it easier.